vellak8081/PicoFan/README.md

 Default fan curves are semi-sane, but you should set your own curves before using.

+Without Muxes, only 6 PWM output channels are supported.

 In order to use the tachometer on all 8 pwm fan channels requires the use of a 74HC4052 analog mux connected as follows

 | tach mux pin | pico pin |